 5. Watch the Days of ’98 Show

-One of Skagway’s longest running attractions, the Days of ’98 Show promises “1 hour of non-shopping fun.”
+One of Skagway’s longest running attractions, the Days of ’98 Show is a colorful vaudevillian musical that allows you to experience a day in the life of Soapy Smith – Alaska’s most notorious outlaw, who reigned during the wildest days of Skagway during the 1898 Klondike Gold Rush.
 It’s kitschy and fun and exactly what you’d expect to find in a small town theatre.

 If you’re lucky, perhaps you’ll be picked to dance the can-can (ladies) or head up into the mysterious back room (gents).